Tadej Pogačar: 2019 – UCI WorldTour win and Grand Tour debut

 In August 2018, announced they had signed Pogačar for the 2019 season, describing him as a "very talented young Slovenian cyclist".
 In 2019, Pogačar made his debut for the team at the Tour Down Under, where he finished 13th overall.
 He went on to win the Volta ao Algarve, taking the race lead after winning the second stage.
 He also placed sixth at the Tour of the Basque Country.
-In May 2019, he won the Tour of California, becoming the youngest rider to win a UCI WorldTour stage race.
+In May 2019, he won the Tour of California, becoming at this time the youngest rider to win a UCI WorldTour stage race.
 He took the race lead after winning the queen stage to Mount Baldy on stage 6.
 In June, Pogačar won the Slovenian national time trial championship after beating Matej Mohorič by 29 seconds.

 In August, Pogačar was named in the team's start list for the Vuelta a España, his debut in a Grand Tour.
 In the first week, he performed strongly, placing himself in the top ten on GC (General Classification) before winning his first Grand Tour stage on the rain-soaked stage to Cortals d'Encamp.
 The win allowed him to move inside the top five on GC.
 On stage 13, which finished on the steep climb of Los Machucos, he was the only rider to stay with the race leader and his compatriot, Primož Roglič.
 Pogačar ended up winning his second stage to move up to third overall, where he stayed heading into the second rest day.
 After losing time on stage 18, he dropped down to fifth on GC.
 On the penultimate stage, with one last chance to move up the standings, Pogačar launched an attack, going on an almost 40 km solo breakaway.
 He eventually took his third stage win, winning by more than a minute and a half over the rest of the contenders.
 The win allowed him to finish the Vuelta in third overall, the final podium position, and giving him the victory in the young rider classification.